KristofferC/NearestNeighbors.jl/README.md

 ## Range searches

 A range search is the method of finding all neighbors within the range `r` of given point(s).
-This is done with the signature:
+This is done with the methdo:
 ```jl
 inrange(tree, points, r, sortres = false) -> idxs
 ```